jwqiu/Automated-Nematode-Egg-Detection/README.md

 ### 1.3 Solution

 This project builds an AI-powered web system for automated parasite egg detection and counting.
 Users can upload folders of microscope images (each folder representing one slide).
 The system automatically detects parasite eggs in each image and calculates the total egg count.
-The detection pipeline combines a YOLOv8 detector with a CNN-based ellipse classifier to improve accuracy.

 ### 1.4 Previous Work

 This project builds upon the work of [**shion92**](https://github.com/shion92), who developed the original model training pipeline including DeepLab, Faster R-CNN, YOLO, and supporting training and evaluation utilities.

-Based on this foundation, I extended the project by:
+Based on this foundation, I extended the project by focusing on two aspects:

-- improving overall detection performance by introducing post-detection processing to refine detection confidence and better aligning the dataset with real-world usage
+- improving overall detection performance through post-detection processing to refine detection confidence and better align the dataset with real-world usage
-- designing and building a full web application from scratch for end-to-end use
+- designing and building a full-stack web prototype from scratch, integrating the detection pipeline

 ## 2. Live Demo